-- The soon-to-be-operational separate ticketing system and closed-system ticket checking process for the Shuttle Tebrau.
+- The planned separate ticketing system, and implemented closed-system ticket checking process at JB Sentral for the Shuttle Tebrau.

 - The potential closure of Woodlands CIQ on 1 July 2018 as part of the Malaysia–Singapore Points of Agreement Supplement signed on 24 May 2010 (remember Tanjong Pagar Railway Station and Bukit Timah Railway Station?).